mozilla/open-leadership-framework/CONTRIBUTING.md

 - *Case studies.* Help us curate stories that illustrate the best of Open Leadership and Working Open.
 - *Challenges.* Let us know when we get something wrong and suggest a way to fix it.
 - *Copy edits.* Help us find the mistakes and typos we've missed.
-- *Questions.* Let us know what you wonder about as you review the whitepaper.
+- *Questions.* Let us know what you wonder about as you review the white paper.
 - *Other types of issues.* Feel free to share whatever is on your mind regarding the work.

 ## More about GitHub